vinniiee/cafe-brewtopia/README.md

   - Framer Motion (Version 10.16.4)
   - Vite React Plugin (@vitejs/plugin-react) (Version 4.0.3)

-This tech stack is used to be on par with a modern and efficient setup for developing a React-based web application with Vite as the build tool.
+This tech stack is selected to be on par with a modern and efficient setup for developing a React-based web application with Vite as the build tool.
 It includes tools for routing, styling, linting, type checking, and animation.
 The project seems well-equipped for building a dynamic and responsive web application.

 ## Getting Started